Carpenter Bee Facts

 - Perhaps most notably, the term Carpenter Bee collectively refers to a very large group of highly specialized species of bees.
 In point of fact, it’s a huge group.
 That’s because more than 500 separate species list in the category known by the single common term.
 Furthermore, that comparatively enormous group of invertebrates is the extremely impressive genus of Xylocopa.

-Their name comes from the fact that nearly all kinds build their nests in burrows in dead wood, bamboo, or structural timbers.
-The exception would be those in the subgenus Proxylocopa which nest in the ground.
-Members of the related tribe Ceratinini are sometimes referred to as “small carpenter bees”.
+- Further, the collective common name derives from the fact that nearly all kinds build their nests in the same locations.
+These primarily consist of burrows in dead wood, bamboo, or structural timbers.
+The exception would be those in the subgenus Proxylocopa.
+These nest in the ground.
+Members of the related tribe Ceratinini are sometimes referred to as small carpenter bees.

-The tunnel functions as a nursery for brood and storage for the pollen/nectar upon which the brood feeds.
+Despite the implication of its common name, this bee does not eat wood.
+Actually, it chews the wood, and then discards the bits of wood or uses particles to build partitions between cells.
+Its tunnels function both as a nursery for breeding and storage for the pollen/nectar upon which the brood feeds.
 The provision masses of some kinds are among the most complex in shape of any group of bees.

 Furthermore, the majority of the different types of Carpenter Bee evolved as solitary in nature.
 However, a few of them do live in social groups.
 In these, several generations of females may actually live together.
 These bees have numerous predators, much like most related creatures.
 For most of them, these consist of various birds, mantises, and even some mammals.
 Additionally, parasitic flies often lay eggs in the nests.